JFCodes/WhatsAppJS/README.md

     await WAJS.initiate()
     // You can fetch the image file from ./src/temp/qrcode.png after .getQrCode is resolved await WAJS.getQrCode({ openImage: true })
+    // getQrCode() also returns the base74 string containing the QRCode if you want to use it for something else
+    // const QRCodeImageString = await WAJS.getQrCode()

     // After getting the QRCode the user must read it with their phone.
     // When a successful login is detected, the callback on onLogin, kicks in.